MrPoketes/ENG1-Team6-Website2/meetings/week6.md

 # Week 6

-An infinite scrolling background.
-Player lane limites added.
-Official boats where drafted.
-Merged a couple of branches.

-Designed most of the risks on the risk assessment including mitigation.

-Something something
+This week had a lot of our software development efforts come together as we merged multiple branches together and completed a large chunk of the features required.
+Example of this that where added include:
+* An infinite scrolling background
+* Player lane limites added
+* Official boats where drafted

 ## Meeting 9 (12/11/2020)